mbruges/zola/content/blog/little-local-llm.md

 This Qwen model is already weighted towards coding queries, but we want to further refine it to suit our use-case of generating `Bash` commands.

-To do this we make a `Modelfile`, a set of instructions to tweak the model towards our needs.
-My [Modelfile is here](/files/Modelfile_cai), which you can copy and paste.
+To do this we make a `Modelfile`, a set of instructions to tweak the model towards our needs (my [Modelfile is here](/files/Modelfile_cai.txt), which you can copy and paste).
 First, we specify which model we're basing our tweaked version on:

 ```
 FROM qwen2.5-coder:0.5b